 A bontrager xxx bottle cage. why not? : a bontrager xxx bottle cage. why not?
 David Rome / Future Publishing

 A Bontrager XXX bottle cage.
 Well, why not?

 Completing the build is a Bontrager XXX bottle cage, something that alone costs more than any department store bought kids’ bike.

 With the bike weighing in at 7.9kg, it doesn’t sound as though this project is over yet.
-Rowling is keen to drop the weight some more, and with the saddle, seatpost, stem, handlebars all stock there’s plenty of space to bump this one well above its current AU$2,999 price too.
+Rowling is keen to drop the weight further, and with the saddle, seatpost, stem, handlebars all stock there’s plenty of space to bump this one well above its current $2,999 price too.

 Obviously this isn’t the first tricked out kids’ bike.
 If you’ve done something special to your kids’ bikes, tell us in the comments below.